flarelabs-net/vite-plugin-cloudflare/README.md

         Click on the Vite and React logos to learn more
       </p>
     </>
-  );
+  )
 }

-export default App;
+export default App
 ```

 Now, if you click the button, it will display 'Name from API is: Cloudflare'.

+Let's see hot module reloading in action.
-Try incrementing the counter and then changing the `name` that is returned in `api/index.ts`.
+Increment the counter to update the application state in the browser.
+Next, edit `api/index.ts` by changing the `name` it returns to `'Cloudflare Workers'`.
-If you click the button again, it will display the new value while preserving the counter state.
+If you now click the button again, it will display the new `name` while preserving the previously set counter value!
+With Vite and the Cloudflare plugin, you can iterate on the client and server parts of your app quickly without losing UI state between edits.

 ### Build your application

 Run `vite build` to build your application.

-If you inspect the `dist` directory, you will see that it contains two subdirectories: `client` and `api`.
+If you inspect the `dist` directory, you will see that it contains two subdirectories: `client` and `cloudflare-vite-tutorial`.
-The `api` directory contains your Worker code and the output `wrangler.json` configuration.
+The `cloudflare-vite-tutorial` directory contains your Worker code and the output `wrangler.json` configuration.

 ### Preview your application

 Run `vite preview` to validate that your application runs as expected.
-This command will run your build output locally in the Workers runtime.
+This command will run your build output locally in the Workers runtime, closely matching its behaviour in production.

 ### Deploy to Cloudflare